Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy

 This is a fundamental limitation of equilibrium Boltzmann sampling, not a tuning failure.
 The stochastic attention sampler targets the stationary distribution $p_\beta \propto \exp(-\beta E)$ at fixed~$\beta$.
 At stationarity, the variance of each day's output is governed by the static energy landscape and the fixed temperature; there is no mechanism for the return variance to change systematically over time.
 Volatility clustering in real markets arises from non-stationary dynamics: regime shifts driven by exogenous shocks, feedback loops between volatility and leverage, and time-varying risk premia~\cite{contStylizedFactsAsset2001}.
 Reproducing these effects within the Langevin framework would require introducing explicit temporal structure, for instance a time-varying inverse temperature $\beta(t)$ that creates exogenous volatility regimes, or coupling the sampler to a latent regime-switching process.
 These extensions are natural directions for future work.

-\paragraph{Summary.} Table~\ref{tab:finance-summary} makes three theoretical predictions concrete. \emph{First}, the novelty--fidelity trade-off is real and quantified: SA generates regime interpolations absent from the historical record ($\mathcal{N}=0.768\pm0.001$) while bootstrap, which replays history verbatim, achieves $\mathcal{N}=0.000$; marginal fidelity runs in the opposite direction ($64.2\%$ vs.\ $99.3\%$ KS pass). \emph{Second}, the Hopfield energy captures cross-sectional dependence independently of marginals: Frobenius error $26.3\%$ is unchanged by per-ticker affine correction, confirming that the energy geometry encodes correlation structure, not scale. \emph{Third}, volatility clustering, a non-stationary phenomenon driven by regime shifts and leverage feedback~\cite{contStylizedFactsAsset2001}, is exactly what a fixed-$\beta$ equilibrium sampler cannot reproduce; the absence is a theoretical prediction confirmed by experiment, not a tuning failure.
+Three theoretical predictions were made concrete by the summary numbers (Table~\ref{tab:finance-summary}). \emph{First}, the novelty-fidelity trade-off was real and quantified: SA generated regime interpolations absent from the historical record ($\mathcal{N}=0.768\pm0.001$) while bootstrap, which replayed history verbatim, achieved $\mathcal{N}=0.000$; marginal fidelity ran in the opposite direction ($64.2\%$ vs.\ $99.3\%$ KS pass). \emph{Second}, the Hopfield energy captured cross-sectional dependence independently of marginals: Frobenius error $26.3\%$ was unchanged by per-ticker affine correction, confirming that the energy geometry encoded correlation structure, not scale. \emph{Third}, volatility clustering, a non-stationary phenomenon driven by regime shifts, the leverage effect linking falling prices to rising volatility~\cite{black1976studies,christie1982stochastic}, and time-varying risk premia~\cite{contStylizedFactsAsset2001}, was exactly what a fixed-$\beta$ equilibrium sampler could not reproduce; the absence was a theoretical prediction confirmed by experiment, not a tuning failure.